randlabs/walgo-vault/README.md

 Each vault generates its own vault.teal replacing from vault.teal.tmpl TMPL_USER_ADDRESS with its account address and TMPL_APP_ID with the application id.
 For each account opted in, there is a unique Vault address where users deposits their algos that back wALGOs up.

+## Vault Application

+This application is implemented in app-vault.teal.
+It handles all the Vault operations including those executed by the admin and the users.
+It verifies that user accounts interacting with it are using a Vault that is managed by vault.teal.
+To do this, initializeApp sets the Prefix and Suffix of the vault.teal code, then the vault.teal is recontructed in the app-vault.teal in this way: vault.teal: "Program" + Prefix + USER_ADDRESS + Suffix

+When users optin, they send the Vault address and app-vault.teal computes the vault.teal replacing USER_ADDRESS with the real user address and calculates the
+Vault address that corresponds to the user.
+If the user specifies a Vault address that does not match with this calculation, the transaction is rejected and the user cannot optIn.

+This application handles all transactions interacting with the Vaults.
+The vault.teal requires that any transaction withdrawing algos from it has to include a tx0 in a transaction group that is an application call to this application.
+In this way, all the transaction group is controlled by this application to ensure that the general logic is always preserved.

 ### Admin Account

-Vault Application has an admin account that can disable the application, disable individual accounts, change the fees, change the minting account, update the application, and delete it.
+Vault Application has an admin account that can initialize the application, disable the application, disable individual accounts, change the fees, change the minting account, update the application, and delete it.

 ### User Account